GitauHarrison/notes/video_call_app.md

 ### Project Dependencies

-Before we can working with any python package for this project, it is recommended that you install them within an activated virtual environment.
-Run the command below in your terminal:
+Before we can begin working with any python package for this project, it is recommended that you install them within an activated virtual environment.
+Run the command below in your terminal to create and activate one:

 ```python
 $ mkvirtualenv video_app # I am using a virtualenvwrapper